 “Bacterial pneumonia” indicates that the repair and scarring process (PCL-B) is assisted by bacteria.
-This is usually the case, when the ulceration that takes place in the conflict-active phase reaches deep into the bronchial tissue.
+This is usually the case when the ulceration that takes place in the conflict-active phase reaches deep into the bronchial tissue.

 Conventional medicine claims that “viral pneumonia” is caused by viruses, notably by influenza viruses that purportedly caused the Spanish Flu pandemic after the First World War or, in our days, SARS, the Bird Flu, the Swine Flu, and the like.
-However, none of the influenza viruses have ever been scientifically verified (details are presented in the “Virus Mania” GNM DVD).
+However, none of the influenza viruses have ever been scientifically verified (details are presented in the “Virus Mania” GNM video).
 Threats of a global “influenza pandemic”, however, can trigger territorial fear and existence conflicts among the population resulting in a fast increase of influenza cases.

 Pneumonia is also the most common lung condition associated with HIV and AIDS.
 As we now come to understand, there is no causal relation at all to the alleged HI-Virus but rather to a “territorial fear” or scare-fright conflict associated with the “disease”.

 DEVELOPMENT AND FUNCTION OF THE TRACHEA: The trachea or “windpipe” is a hollow tube that connects the larynx to the two bronchi of the lungs.
 It has the vital function of providing air flow to and from the lungs for respiration.
-The trachea is composed of cartilage rings, smooth muscles, and connective tissue.
-The tracheal mucosa lining the inner wall of the trachea consists of squamous epithelium, originates from the ectoderm and is therefore controlled from the cerebral cortex.
+The trachea is composed of cartilage rings, smooth muscles, and connective tissue The tracheal mucosa lining the inner wall of the trachea consists of squamous epithelium, originates from the ectoderm and is therefore controlled from the cerebral cortex.